How to be a good neighbour (by creating minimal noise)

 - Your local council holds a keyholder register which gives them the contact details for someone who could help us if your alarm goes off when you are away on holiday.

 Within a home, there are many places which create unavoidable noise.
-However, that doesn’t mean you can’t take steps to reduce the amount of noise created.
+However, that doesn’t mean you can’t by a good neighbour and take steps to reduce the amount of noise created.

 - Place washing machines on even, concrete floors.
 Don’t overload them and run them at a time when they will cause the least disturbance